mcgfeller/py-schemas/UseCases.md

 ## Use Case: Defining an individual data item

 A Schema Element may be used to define an individual data item, independtly from any containing Schema.
-The definition may be used within Python or in another context (e.g., in Vue.js).
+The definition may be used within Python or in another context (e.g., as a [Prop Type](https://vuejs.org/v2/guide/components-props.html#Prop-Types) in Vue.js).

+## Use Case: Transform Schema to another notation

+A Schema may be transformed to another Schema notation; either within Python or to an external Schema-like definition (e.g., [XML Schema](https://en.wikipedia.org/wiki/XML_Schema_(W3C)), [JSON Schema](https://json-schema.org/), [OpenAPI SchemaObject](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#schemaObject))

 ## Use Case: Associate data with Schema or Schema Elements